lermana/nyc_dob_analysis/report.md

 - [data](#figure-3-data)
 ![ ](figures/percent_change_appli_permits.png  "pct_change_application_and_permits_yearly")

-New York City issued 197,556, 195,817 and 192,399 permits each year from 2017 to 2019, including the regular / old-system DoB permits as well as those issued by DoB NOW.
+New York City issued 197,556, 195,817 and 192,399 permits each year from 2017 to 2019, including the regular / old-system DoB permits as well as those issued by DOB NOW.

 To break it down by system (over the same, three-year period):